What is "Package" in Adobe InDesign and how do I do that?

 - Right-click the folder and choose “Compress” (Mac) or “Send to ZIP” (Windows, might be something different but similar depending on what software you have installed).
 This will zip it up into a nice neat single file package for transferring to your service provider.

 If the file size is less than 10MB, you can probably safely e-mail it.
-If it’s more, then you should use some other method (DropBox, FTP, YouSendIt, web server, etc.) to share the file.
+If it’s more, then you should use some other method (DropBox, our FTP Server, YouSendIt, web server, etc.) to share the file.